2011 Chevrolet Tahoe

 - Recalls: None Found

-- Solution: Replace or seal the headlight assemblies.
+- Solution: Replace the faulty HVAC actuator.

-- Estimated Cost to Fix: $200 - $500
+- Estimated Cost to Fix: $200 - $600 (depending on the actuator location)

 - Recalls: None Found